What we’ll cover:

 These are just a few reasons you may have a poor to very poor credit score:

 While it may seem counterintuitive, you actually don’t want to come close to using all of your available credit.
-In fact, you should aim to use no more than 30% of the limit on your credit card.
+In fact, you should aim to use no more than 30% of the limit on your credit card account.
 So for a card with a $10,000 limit, you should only be using $3,000.

 If you're on top of your bills and don’t max out your credit limits, but still have a low score, consider this question: What’s in your credit history?